-With a Bulk Bag Unloader, the probability of these issues becoming a reality is even more dramatically decreased.
+With bulk bag handling equipment the probability of these issues becoming a reality is even more dramatically decreased.

 It’s important to note that safety never stops being of critical importance, even with state of the art Super Sack Handling Equipment in the warehouse.
-While Big Bag Unloaders will decrease the amount of risk in these listed ways, proper care should be taken to use this equipment in a responsible manner.
+While bulk bag handling equipment will decrease the amount of risk in these listed ways, proper care should be taken to use this equipment in a responsible manner.

-Remember, your Big Bag Unloader will be hauling around 2,000 pounds 20 feet in the air.
+Remember, your bulk bag handling equipment will haul around 2,000 pounds 20 feet in the air.
 It is not recommended under any circumstance that a plant worker should stand directly under all this weight.
 It’s recommended that a remote pendant is used in this process and that steel-toed shoes are worn around Super Sack Handling Equipment.

 It’s also recommended that you include an electric hoist (and trolley) to unload bulk bags instead of attempting to lift the product with a forklift.
-Factor in the time, energy and risks associated with fork trucks (a large source of workplace accidents) and workers climbing up on the bulk bag unloader – Not only does a hoist reduce the chance of injuries, but it also facilitates best practice operations to tension the bag as it empties to ensure full unloading.
-Essentially you are defeating the purpose of choosing a Big Bag Unloader for its safety benefits if you aren’t lifting product with an electric hoist.
+Factor in the time, energy and risks associated with fork trucks (a large source of workplace accidents) and workers climbing up on the bulk bag unloader – not only does a hoist reduce the chance of injuries, but it also facilitates best practice operations to tension the bag as it empties to ensure full unloading.
+Essentially, you are defeating the purpose of choosing a bulk bag handling equipment for its safety benefits if you aren’t lifting product with an electric hoist.

 Using Automation to Eliminate Unpleasant and Dangerous Jobs

-So, if you are ready to increase your workers' safety by implementing your very own Bulk Bag Unloader, feel free to download our free, detailed guide on Super Sack Handling Equipment.
-From stainless steel bulk bag dischargers to conveying systems and processing equipment that is dust free—move bulk material efficiently and safely.
-Even if you’re looking for bag dump station to handle your dry bulk material with bag spouts and a heavy duty dust collector, we can piece together your perfect system.
+If you are ready to increase your workers' safety by implementing your very own bulk bag handling equipment, feel free to download our free, detailed guide on Super Sack Handling Equipment.
+From stainless steel bulk bag dischargers to conveying systems and processing equipment that is dust-free—move bulk material efficiently and safely.
+Even if you’re looking for a bag dump station to handle your dry bulk material with bag spouts and a heavy-duty dust collector, we can piece together your perfect system.
 Begin your journey toward fostering an extremely efficient and productive plant today.